 security settings to determine how attachments are handled.

 Before opening any file from the Internet, always perform a scan with a security program.
-You should read the ransomware preventing tips in our forum to inform yourself better about methods for fighting such malware threats.

 .Lukitus File Virus – Technical Information